 Working from a solving mindset puts the focus on the problem at hand, not on the tension of “closing the deal.”

-This process of changing from “sales language” to “referral language” when meeting with a prospect rests on you being your authentic self.
-It’s not you imitating me, your peers, that guy from your networking group or anyone else.
+This process of changing from “sales language” to “referral language” when meeting with a referred prospect rests on you being your authentic self.
+It’s not you imitating your prospects or pushing them into saying yes.

-What allows you to be authentic is the shift in your mindset.
+And what allows you to be authentic is the shift in your mindset, language and meeting flow.

-The mindset is completely different when dealing with referrals… from a referred prospect to a referral sources (the people who give you referrals).
-You need to approach the conversations you have and the relationships you build from a different mindset.
-Once that is focused on giving, helping, connecting.
-And it is the referral mindset where most of us find comfort, our sweet spot, and a place where we want to do business.
+Everything is completely different when dealing with referrals.
+You need to approach the conversations you have and the relationships you build by focusing on giving, helping, and connecting.
+And it is with a referred prospect where most of us find our sweet spot within the sales process and a place where we want to do business.

-It is in this spot – the referral mindset – where we know we are presenting ourselves as the expert we are…the CPA, attorney, realtor, financial advisor, photographer, interior designer, insurance agent, mortgage broker, business coach, bookkeeper, marketing consultant…and not the always hustling salesperson.
+It is in this spot – working from referrals – where we know we are presenting ourselves as the expert we are…the CPA, attorney, realtor, financial advisor, interior designer, insurance agent, mortgage broker, business coach, bookkeeper, marketing consultant…and not the always hustling salesperson.

 Because we became business owners to help others.
 And now we can shift how we “sell” and be confident that focusing on solving over selling will provide the business growth trajectory we deserve.

-All because we have a different meeting flow to follow when meeting with a referred prospect.
+All because we have a different meeting outline or flow to follow when meeting with a referred prospect.